Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter5.md

 ![](resources/Ch5/1.png)

 <blockquote>
 !!!
-If you plan on installing this on a VM please note that the dynamic analysis is not really supported and would likely be buggy as it would be virtualizing Android within a virtualized environment.
-Personally, I use my own virtualized environment separate from MobSF which will potentially be discussed later. !!!
+If you plan on installing this on a VM please note that the dynamic analysis is not really supported.
+If you were able to modify MobSF to run in a VM there is signficant probability of specific functionality failing to properly execute and any results would not be consistent or trustworthy.
+Personally, I use my own virtualized environment separate from MobSF which will potentially be discussed in another guide. !!!
 </blockquote>

 ![](resources/Ch5/2.png)

-Once installed you can run it with the following simple command within the MobSF directory < Mobile-Security-Framework-MobSF>.
+Once installed, you can run MobSF with the following simple command within the MobSF directory <Mobile-Security-Framework-MobSF>.

 ```
 ./run.sh